 A platform like Ahrefs can show you which sites and pages are linking to your competitors, but not to you, via its Link Intersect tool.
 From there, plan your outreach strategy to suggest backlinks in situations like:

-• You linked to someone’s content and given them a relevant backlink already
+• You linked to someone’s content and gave them a relevant backlink already

 • Someone created an industry directory you’d like to be included in